-The meaning behind the new look of Dustin Rhodes
+The Story Behind the New Look of Dustin Rhodes

 Straight after announcing his departure from WWE, Dustin bid farewell to his Goldust character and the WWE universe and reinvented himself as “The Natural,” a moniker he used during the first few years of his career.

 "Dad named me The Natural early on, and we did that little run where I was learning and green and listening to everybody, minding my Ps and Qs and just trying to learn as much as I possibly could.
 We did that for five-six years, and then the Goldust character happened.